marlyocat/cognixus/README.md

     3. Run "docker stack deploy -c docker-compose.yaml my-docker-stack" to start the swarm

+    4. Access the url "localhost:3000" in your web browser to see the nodejs application

 #### Teardown

     1. Run the command "docker stack rm my-docker-stack" to remove the stack

+## Accessing my Application

+### Task 1 - Gitea Application

+1. Access the url "chipichapa.site" in your web browser to see the gitea application

+### Task 2 - Nodejs Application

+1. Access the url "http://<nodejs_public_ip>:30100" in your web browser to see the nodejs application

+### Task 3 - Nodejs Application (Docker and Docker Swarm)

+1. Run "docker stack deploy -c docker-compose.yaml my-docker-stack" to view locally
+2. Access the url "localhost:3000" in your web browser to see the nodejs application